spatialos/gdk-for-unity/docs/modules/mobile/reconnection-logic.md

 #### 2. The client stops sending data.

 This scenario is a bit more tricky.
 The application is still alive, however the OS may decide to not run the game or send any data while the application is in the background.
-[SpatialOS]({{urlRoot}}/reference/glossary#spatialos-runtime) will close the connection, if it doesn't receive any messages from a client-worker in a while.
-You need to add additional reconnection logic to your game to be able to handle this scenario.
+[SpatialOS]({{urlRoot}}/reference/glossary#spatialos-runtime) will close the connection if it doesn't receive any messages from a client-worker for a period of time.
+You need to add additional reconnection logic to your game to handle this scenario.

 In the end this is a very game-specific question that depends entirely on what you want to offer to your users.
 The FPS Starter Project implements the simplest solution: a disconnect takes you back to the start screen, from where you can reconnect to the game.